Thursday, October 1, 2020

 I found contradictory information concerning its Sake Mere Value (SMV) and Acidity.
 The SMV could be either -3 or -40, and the Acidity may be 3.0 or 6.0.
 There is agreement that it only as a 13% ABV.
 In general, the SMV is more indicative of a dry Sake, and the Acidity is high, at least two to three times the average amount.
 The Sake has a slightly cloudy color, although it is not a Nigori Sake.

 This Sparkling Sake has a fruity nose, especially citrus notes, with a touch of the scent of fresh bread.
-On the palate, it is lightly bubbly and very dry, with a complex melange of flavors, especially lemon, lime, green apple, melon, and pear.
-A pleasing and well balanced fruit salad, accented by a mild rice taste.
-It is also very crisp and fresh, a fine accompaniment to seafood, from oysters to lobster.
+On the palate, it is lightly bubbly and very dry, with a complex melange of flavors, especially lemon, lime, green apple, melon, and pear, a pleasing and well balanced fruit salad, accented by a mild rice taste.
+There is also a subtle briny aspect, reminding me of the sea.
+It's very crisp and fresh, a fine accompaniment to seafood, from oysters to lobster.
 This Sparkling Sake can be used merely to celebrate, to raise a toast, but it is also a fine pairing for a variety of cuisines, especially with its very high acidity.
-One of the better Sparkling Sakes I've tasted and Locally, it can be found at Malden Center Fine Wines.
+One of the better Sparkling Sakes I've tasted.

 No comments: